Model-Predictive Control with NUP Priors: Introduction

-Adding discrete-level constraints generically results in NP-hard problems.
+Discrete-level constraints generically results in NP-hard problems.
 Finding the optimal solution to such problems using exhaustive enumeration is thus limited to short planning horizons~\cite{FSQS09}.
 Another naive approach is to first solve the unconstrained problem and then project the solution to the feasible set; unfortunately, most often, the obtained solution is far from optimal.
 Tree-search algorithms with branch-and-bound methods such as sphere decoding~\cite{hassibi2005sphere, KaGK16} may help, but their complexity is still exponential in the planning horizon.
 By contrast, the approach of this paper offers excellent empirical performance with linear complexity in the planning horizon.

 The paper is structured as follows.
+The idea of statistical models with NUP priors is briefly reviewed in Section~\ref{sec:SysNUV}.
+The proposed approach to control is developed in Section~\ref{sec:ProposedApproach}.
+The NUP representation for half-space constraints and discrete-level constraints are derived and discussed in Sections \ref{sec:HalfSpace} and \ref{sec:DiscreteLevel}, respectively.

-In Section~\ref{sec:prob}, the proposed method is described in outline.
-In Section~\ref{sec:compositeNUVPriors}, the proposed composite NUV priors are described in detail.
-Section~\ref{sec:systemModel} describes how such NUV priors are combined with standard linear state space models.
-In Section~\ref{sec:algo}, the proposed algorithm is described in detail.
-Section~\ref{sec:app} demonstrates the application of the proposed method to a variety of exemplary constrained control problems including digital-to-analog conversion, bounded-error control, and minimal-time race track control.
-In a companion paper~\cite{Keusch2023LongHorizonMPCStateConstraints}, the approach of this paper is successfully applied to a nontrivial real-world control problem.
+Section~\ref{sec:app} demonstrates the application of the proposed method to a variety of exemplary constrained control problems including bounded-error control, binary and ternary control, and minimal-time race track control.
+In a companion paper~\cite{keusch2023ContrSysTechn}, the approach of this paper is applied to a real-world control problem in power electronics.